Trinity School, Nottingham: Academy

-The school converted to being an academy on 1 July 2012, and is no longer directly funded or governed by Nottingham City Council.
-However the school continues to co-operate with the council in regards to admissions.
+The school converted to academy status on 1 July 2012, and is no longer directly funded or governed by Nottingham City Council.
+However, the school continues to co-operate with the council in regards to admissions.

 Traditions

 The school badge

 The school badge, re-designed in 1988, encapsulates much of the school's credo and ideology.
 The cross is derived from the Bishop's cross.
 The fleur-de-lys represents the Loreto School and the Triangle the first symbol of The Trinity School.
 They are set in school colours of green, black, silver and gold.
-"Ad Dei Gloriam", their motto ("To the Glory of God"), sums up the driving ideology of the school.

 Houses

-In year 7 pupils are allocated into four different houses who compete against each other in a range of activities: most notably the annual athletics competition and sports day.
+In year 7 pupils are allocated into four different houses who compete against each other in a range of activities including the annual athletics competition and sports day.
 The school runs House competitions such as House Debate, Inter-house Drama, Modern Foreign Languages and Piano recitals.

 The 4 houses are named after Saints of the Catholic Church.